drachtio/drachtio-rtpengine-webrtcproxy/README.md

 If the host part of the Request-URI matches one of the configured trunks, the webrtc application will handle digest challenges from the far end.

-Calls can be therefore be made to the PSTN (i.e. regular phone numbers) using voxout, or to any reachable SIP URI (e.g. an IP PBX).
+Calls can be therefore be made to the PSTN (i.e. regular phone numbers) using a VoIP carrier, or to any reachable SIP URI (e.g. an IP PBX).

 ## Advanced features